 Costopoulos, A, M. W. Lake and N. Gupta.
 2010.
 Introduction.
 In Simulating Change: archaeology into the twenty-first century, A. Costopoulos and M. W. Lake (eds.), pp. 1-6.
 Salt Lake City: University of Utah Press.
 (Review by J. Doran / opens new window)

 Gupta, N. 2010.
 Review of Himanshu Prabha Ray, Colonial Archaeology in South Asia: the legacy of Sir Mortimer Wheeler.
 European Journal of Archaeology, 13: 135-137.
 DOI: 10.1177/14619571100130010312.

-Session Organizer and presenter.
-Spatial approaches to the history of archaeology, Neha Gupta (co-chaired with Bernard Means), Society for American Archaeology, Hawaii Convention Centre, Honolulu, HI, USA, April 2013.
+Session Organizer (co-chaired with Bernard Means).
+Spatial approaches to the history of archaeology.
+Sponsored by the History of Archaeology Interest Group (HAIG), Society for American Archaeology, Hawai’i Convention Centre, Honolulu, HI, USA, Apr.
+2013.